Bedrock02/tech-blog/posts/next-js-pages.md

   - javascript
 ---

-My Tech Notes blog is built using Next.js and tailwindcss.
-While building out my blog pages, I noticed the list of tailwind classes grew to be lengthy.
+My Tech Notes blog is built using Next.js and Tailwindcss.
+While building out my blog pages, I noticed the list of tailwind classes grew exponentially.
 I did what any other developer would do, refactor and make the component leaner.
-What I learned was that Next.Js has opinions on where you put your code in order to better optimize the build.
+What I learned was that Next.Js has opinions on where you put your code to better optimize the build.

 ## Separation of Concerns
-Personally I don't want components and styles to live in the same file.
+I don't want components and styles to live in the same file.
 I prefer storing style objects in a separate file.

 #####Example:
 ```bash